 - Open your desired Microsoft Excel Worksheet.

-- Right Click on the active tab (usually sheet 1) at the lower left side and select view code. (new visual basic windows will appear)
+- Right, Click on the active tab (usually sheet 1) on the lower left side and select view code. (new visual basic windows will appear)

-- In VB windows select Worksheet from drop down.
+- In VB windows select Worksheet from the dropdown.

 - Type this code where the cursor blinks: